 In other words, who fixes what?
 You’ll want to know precisely what you are responsible to repair and what repairs are the HOA’s responsibility.
 Generally, interior maintenance is the condo owner’s responsibility.
 Most everything within the interior surface of the exterior walls is an owner issue.

 A common, sometimes vague area of responsibility in many condominium developments is window replacement.
 Is this an item that the condo association is responsible for or is it the owners?
+Who should pay for the Westview Glass to fix the problem?
 Another example of a grey area is decks, balconies and porches.
-Refer to the master Deed and CCRs to see who actually owns the deck, balcony or porch.
+Refer to the master Deed and CCRs to see who actually owns the deck, balcony or porch, visit this website for Balustrades if you need a new renovation on your balcony.
 The general rule is the entity which owns the feature is responsible for its repair and maintenance.
 The CCRs should spell out repair responsibility.

 #5: Is the HOA Complex Professionally Managed?